pete-gordon/oricutron/ReadMe.txt

 - com       - Oricutron uses any real or virtual COM port in the host machine and communicates with the hardware attached to this serial port
 - modem     - unites ACIA with attached modem linked to internet with server and client sockets

-In 'modem' mode are available folowing 'AT' commands:
+In 'modem' mode are available following 'AT' commands:
 AT          - returns 'OK'
 ATZ         - initialize the modem
 AT&F        - initialize the modem